 Field-hunting tip

-Look in oxidized copper deposits country — that is the host setting where libethenite typically forms.
+Look in oxidized copper deposits country, the host setting where libethenite typically forms.
 If you start seeing malachite, azurite, limonite in float, you are in the right ground.
 Field specimens usually show a short prismatic crystals, globular, reniform, or drusy aggregates habit, so train your eye for that shape before scanning the outcrop.